-Amended Compacts Have Strengthened Accountability Over U.S. Assistance I will now discuss provisions in the amended Compacts designed to provide improved accountability over, and effectiveness of, U.S. assistance.
+Amended Compacts Have Strengthened Accountability Over U.S. Assistance

+I will now discuss provisions in the amended Compacts designed to provide improved accountability over, and effectiveness of, U.S. assistance.
 This is an area where we have offered several recommendations in past years, as we have found accountability over past assistance to be lacking.
-As I discuss key proposed accountability measures, I will note where appropriate whether our previous recommendations have been addressed.
-In sum, most of our recommendations regarding future Compact assistance have been addressed with the introduction of strengthened accountability measures in the signed amended Compacts and related agreements.
+14 In sum, most of our recommendations regarding future Compact assistance have been addressed with the introduction of strengthened accountability measures in the signed amended Compacts and related agreements.
 I must emphasize, however, that the extent to which these provisions will ultimately provide increased accountability over, and effectiveness of, future U.S. assistance will depend upon how diligently the provisions are implemented and monitored by all governments.